Applying to study

 Don't jeopardise your application!
 Make sure you:

-- identify the course/s you wish to apply for in order of preference
+- identify the program/s you wish to apply for in order of preference

-- check the commencement date for the course/s you want to apply for
+- check the commencement date for the program/s you want to apply for

-- check whether there are special admission requirements for your course
+- check whether there are special admission requirements for your program

 - include correctly certified copies of all necessary documents